 PHYT 880 (cross listed w/ HMSC 282) Child & Family Assessment and Intervention (two credits)

 Evidenced-based rationale for examination, diagnosis, prognosis, intervention and outcomes.
 Cases will draw from both medical and community settings serving infants through young adults and will address system-level issues, service coordination, service delivery models, federal regulations, insurance, and needs of families and caregivers.
 Fall.

-PHYT 885 Advanced Neuromuscular Intervention (three credits)
+PHYT 885 Advanced Neuromuscular Intervention (two credits)